-Join Ashley Kennedy for an in-depth discussion in this video Continuing the edit and working with compound clips, part of Commercial Editing Techniques with Final Cut Pro X v10.0.9.
+Join Ashley Kennedy for an in-depth discussion in this video Continuing the edit and working with compound clips, part of Final Cut Pro X v10.0.9: Commercial Editing Techniques.

 Once, you've gotten messy and gotten creative and have figure out how you want …to approach the various mini sections of the spot in your sandbox sequence, it's …time to start making them accessible.
 Now, how do you do this? …Well, there are several ways to get material from one project to another. …But the method I want to explore here is by creating compound clips, or nests, …which will let me move a series of shots to the event library, so I can continue …working with them really easily.
 I'm going to go into my one sub sequences …project here.
 And again, this is our perfectly timed …shots that we're going to put in our master sequence.…

 I'm going to come to the first series of shots, my stair shots that we've been …working on.
 And I can either right click and choose …New Compound Clip or press Opt + G. Alright, when I do this Final Cut is …going to ask me where I want to store the compound clip in the event library, and I …do want to bring it to the H+ Sport Event. …And I'm just going to call this, Stairs Montage and say OK. …

 - What is commercial editing?

 - Understanding the product's audience and intent

 - Adding transition effects